calumgrant/SecureRandom/README.md

 This algorithm solves the fundamental problem "how do you shuffle a deck of cards using a string of binary entropy."

-The fundamental problem is that the entropy from sources such as `RNGCryptoServiceProvider` only produce arrays of bytes, and need to be converted into other bases before they can be used.
+The fundamental problem is that the entropy from sources such as `RNGCryptoServiceProvider` only produce arrays of bytes, and need to be converted into other forms before they can be used.
 This is extremely inconvenient, error-prone, and potentially inefficient.

 It is important that the resulting numbers are unbiased, and when shuffling an array (such as a deck of cards), that the resulting array is "perfectly shuffled" meaning that all permutations are equally likely.